 skip to main content

-Welcome to Smart Data Research UK’s new blog series, the World of Smart Data Research, delving into the extraordinary world of smart data.
-We hope to explore many facets of this field, and we welcome your input.
-Whether you’re applying data analysis to address challenges, pioneering new methods to advance smart data research, or contributing to a smart data research service, we want to hear from you.
-If you’re interested in contributing, please get in touch at smartdataresearch@ukri.org.
+Welcome to Smart Data Research UK‘s new blog series, The World of Smart Data.
+With these blogs, we hope to explore many facets of this field, and we welcome your input.
+Maybe you are applying data analysis to address challenges or pioneering new methods to advance smart data research.
+Perhaps you are contributing to a smart data research service.
+If you’re interested in contributing, please get in touch: smartdataresearch@ukri.org.

 In today’s interconnected digital economy, almost everything we do leaves a trail of data behind.
 From commuting patterns to entertainment preferences to online purchases, our lives are increasingly entwined with the digital realm.
 This treasure trove of information, which we call ‘smart data’, holds immense potential to improve lives.
-At a recent Institute for Government Data Bites event, I set out the case for harnessing this potential to drive positive change.
+At the recent Institute for Government Data Bites event, supported by Smart Data Research UK, I set out the case for harnessing this potential to drive positive change.

 Smart data is a national asset